rhtconsulting/rhc-ose/provisioning/kvm/README.md

 **_ks.cfg_**

 This is the kickstart file used to generate the image file.
 If anything different is needed for your image needs, feel free to modify this ks.cfg to your liking before running the *create_base_img.sh* script.
-For more information about RHEL 7.x and kickstart, take a look here: https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/chap-kickstart-installations.html
+For more information about RHEL 7.x and kickstart, take a look at the official documentation:

+https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/chap-kickstart-installations.html